SheikhAshbal/CODSOFT/Task_1(To-do List)/readme.md

 Add Task:

 Choose option 1 to add a new task.
-Enter the title and description when prompted.
+Enter the title and description when prompted.<br>
 Display Tasks:

-Choose option 2 to display all tasks.
+Choose option 2 to display all tasks.<br>
 Mark Task as Complete:

 Choose option 3 to mark a task as complete.
-Enter the title of the task when prompted.
+Enter the title of the task when prompted.<br>
 Remove Completed Tasks:

-Choose option 4 to remove completed tasks.
+Choose option 4 to remove completed tasks.<br>
 Update Tasks:

 Choose option 5 to update the details of a task.
-Enter the index of the task when prompted.
+Enter the index of the task when prompted.<br>
 Save and Quit:

 Choose option 6 to save the tasks to a file and exit the application.